Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 660 should perform just a bit faster than the GeForce GTX 880M in general. (explain)
+Memory BandwidthThe GeForce GTX 660, in theory, should perform a little bit faster than the GeForce GTX 880M overall. (explain)

-Texel RateThe GeForce GTX 880M should be a lot (about 56%) better at texture filtering than the GeForce GTX 660. (explain)
+Texel RateThe GeForce GTX 880M is quite a bit (approximately 56%) better at anisotropic filtering than the GeForce GTX 660. (explain)

-Pixel RateThe GeForce GTX 880M will be much (more or less 30%) more effective at AA than the GeForce GTX 660, and also will be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 880M is quite a bit (approximately 30%) faster with regards to anti-aliasing than the GeForce GTX 660, and will be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison